 Could you mix the meat sauce with ziti or penne (whatever, really), top it with ricotta and parmesan, and bake that?
 Of course you could!
 That’s why I keep lots of different pastas on-hand: it allows me to make these critical game-time decisions.

 Depending on the size and voraciousness of your family, you may or may not have leftovers.
 If you do, happy days!
 The lasagna freezes really well.
 Pull it out for another busy weeknight meal!
-You can thaw it overnight in your refrigerator, then pop it into a 350 degree oven (still covered with foil) for 1 to 1-1/2 hours.
+You can thaw it overnight in your refrigerator, then reheat in the microwave.
+I have also made a double batch of this recipe, baking one lasagna for dinner and freezing the other (carefully covered with plastic wrap pressed down onto the surface of the casserole, then covered with foil).
+Give the lasagna a day to thaw in the refrigerator, then uncover, peel off the plastic wrap, recover with foil, and pop into a 350 degree oven for 1 to 1-½ hours.
 Check the internal temperature: it should be about 160 degrees.
 Take the foil off for the last 15 minutes to crisp up the top.

 Here are the links to these recipes, and also to Baked Pasta Casserole—Lasagna's first (but faster!) cousin.